percona/pmm-doc/docs/details/postgresql.md

 -rw------- 1 postgres postgres 1407 Apr  5 12:38 external_postgres.crt
 -rw------- 1 postgres postgres 1708 Apr  5 12:38 external_postgres.key
 ```
+4. Create `user` and `database` for pmm-server to use.
+Set appropriate rights and access.
-4. Install `pg_stat_statements` in PostgreSQL in order to have all metrics according to [this](../setting-up/client/postgresql.md) handy document.
+5. Install `pg_stat_statements` in PostgreSQL in order to have all metrics according to [this](../setting-up/client/postgresql.md) handy document.
-5. Run PostgreSQL server.
+6. Run PostgreSQL server.
 ```sh
 docker run
 --name external-postgres